top of page

 Cautious Risk

-In general, You want to take risks to achieve growth in excess of inflation and are willing to experience volatility and potential losses with your portfolio to achieve this.
-You want to avoid large swings in the value of your money, however, you are prepared to experience losses over the long term in the pursuit of growth.
-You are comfortable investing in stocks, however, you want to see a larger proportion of bonds, property, and fixed interest to reduce the
+In general, you want to take risks to achieve growth in excess of inflation and are willing to experience volatility and potential losses with your portfolio to achieve this.
+You want to avoid large swings in the value of your money; however, you are prepared to experience losses over the long term in the pursuit of growth.
+You are comfortable investing in stocks; however, you want to see a larger proportion of bonds, property, and fixed interest to reduce the

 volatility.